husseinalani/memory-lane/README.md

 - Privacy‑first: All data is stored locally in your browser.
 No servers.
 - Portable: Export/Import a tidy JSON to move between devices.
 - Simple: Clean timeline UI with collections, search, and date filters.
-- Optional AI: One‑click AI comments or auto‑reply after posts/comments.
+- Optional AI: AI comments with manual button or auto‑reply after posts/comments.
 - OpenAI‑compatible: Works with OpenAI, OpenRouter, LM Studio, llama.cpp, and other compatible endpoints.

 ## Quick Start